 Employer-provided training is the most efficient path when available.
 If your organisation is investing in AI tools, push for structured training as part of that investment.
 Generic AI training is less useful than finance-specific training - make the case for training that covers your actual workflows.

 Structured courses are the fastest path to genuine competence.
-The AI for Finance Leaders course builds all five skills - prompt engineering, tool fluency, data literacy, output validation, and governance awareness - systematically across 59 structured lessons.
+The AI for Finance Leaders course builds all five skills, prompt engineering, tool fluency, data literacy, output validation, and governance awareness, systematically across 59 structured lessons.
 Every module uses finance-specific examples and exercises, so the learning transfers directly to your work.
 No coding background is required.
 Most participants complete the course in 4-6 weeks alongside their normal workload and report immediate improvements in their day-to-day AI use.